diafygi/acme-tiny/README.md

 python acme_tiny.py --account-key ./account.key --csr ./domain.csr --acme-dir /var/www/challenges/ > ./signed.crt
 ```

+NOTE - Do not redirect the script's output directly to your master certificate
+file!
+Use an intermediate file and check for success first.
+Otherwise, if the
+script fails for any reason, you'll overwrite your certificate file.

 ### Step 5: Install the certificate

 The signed https certificate that is output by this script can be used along